CloudBoltSoftware/cb-applet/README.md

 # CB Applet

-CB Applets extend the CloudBolt CUI using Vue.js with Vuetify and Syncfusion component libraries.
-They can target specific pages and areas of the CUI to render custom components.
-They receive data from the CUI via props, including the current page and area, an authenticated api accessor object, logged in user information, and any contextual data passed back from the CUI.
+CB Applets extend the CloudBolt UI using Vue.js with Vuetify and Syncfusion component libraries.
+Currently this only works for the Consumer UI (aka CUI).
+Applets can target multiple/specific areas/pages to render custom components.
+They receive data from CloudBolt via props and are developed using modern, standard UI development workflows.

 This project can be used as a starting point for CloudBolt customers who want to develop their own Applets.

 ## Getting Started

+1. Install Node.js (see `.nvmrc` for the reccomended version).
+1. Clone this repo locally.
+1. Run `npm install` to install dependencies.
+1. Set a unique name and ID for the applet in `package.json` (see the [Metadata Configuration](#metadata-packagejson-configuration) section below).
-With Node.js installed, clone this repo locally and run `npm install` to install dependencies.
-Build a production version of the applet with the command `npm run build`.
-This will create a zip file in the `xui/dist` folder that can be uploaded to CloudBolt via the UI Extensions interface.
+1. Build a production version of the applet with the command `npm run build`.
+1. Upload the built zip from the `xui/dist` folder to CloudBolt in the Admin UI Extensions interface.
+1. Visit the CUI to see your new Applet at the top of the page.
+Congratulations!
+You've built and installed a CB Applet from scratch!

+## Customizing the Applet

-If you've never written a Vue.js app before, it is recommended that you read the [Vue.js documentation](https://.vuejs.org/guide/introduction.html) (or at least a little of it) before continuing.
+The main component is [TheApplet.vue](./src/TheApplet.vue).
+Start there to see some inline documentation for the highlights of CB Applets and Vue features.
+If you've never written a Vue app before, reference the [Vue.js documentation](https://.vuejs.org/guide/introduction.html) as you go.
 It's a powerful, approachable framework that is easy to learn.

-Conventions in this project are based on the [Vue.js style guide](https://vuejs.org/style-guide/).
-It is recommended that you read it before continuing.
-Though you are welcome to adapt it as you wish, we use the Composition API and the `<script setup>` syntax.
+Conventions in this project are based on the [Vue.js style guide](https://vuejs.org/style-guide/) using the Composition API and the `<script setup>` syntax.
+This is vue's recommended approach for new projects.

 ## Development Cycle